chutified/market-info/README.md

 ## Usage
 ### GET `/commodity/{name}`
-If the commodity is supported, server returns the commodity's `name`, current `price`/`currency`/`weight_unit`, the price's change in `percentage` and `float`, and the time of the `last update`.
+If the commodity is supported, the server returns the commodity's `name`, current `price`/`currency`/`weight_unit`, the price's change in `percentage` and `float`, and the time of the `last update`.

 ### GET `/i/currency/{name}`
-If the currency is suported, server response with the currency's `name`, `country` in which it originated, `description` as the full name of the currency, `rate to USD`, `change` of the currency value in percentages and the time of the `last update`.
+If the currency is supported, the server responses with the currency's `name`, `country` in which it originated, `description` as the full name of the currency, `rate to USD`, `change` of the currency value in percentages and the time of the `last update`.
 The currency service also supports both currency symbols and names as the {name} value in a path.

 ### GET `/c/currency/{base}/{dest}`
-If both {base} and {dest} are valid currency names or symbols, server returns the exchange `rate` of the bases and destination currencies.
+If both {base} and {dest} are valid currency names or symbols, the server returns the exchange `rate` of the bases and destination currencies.
 The currency service also supports both currency symbols and names as the {name} value in a path.

 ### GET `/crypto/{name}`
-If the cryptocurrency is suported, server response with the cryptocurrency's `name`, `symbol`, `price` value in USD, `market capitalization`, `volume`, `circulating supply`, changes in last `hour`/`day`/`week` and whether is the currency `mineable`.
+If the cryptocurrency is supported, the server responses with the cryptocurrency's `name`, `symbol`, `price` value in USD, `market capitalization`, `volume`, `circulating supply`, changes in last `hour`/`day`/`week` and whether is the currency `mineable`.
 The cryptocurrency service also supports both cryptocurrency symbols and names as the {name} value in a path.

 ## Examples
 ### GET /commodity/{name}: `/commodity/coal`